 Congress drops the ball on VAWA

 Also this month, after the White House threatened to veto the House republicans' stripped-down version of the Violence Against Women Act, the GOP decided to take the ball and go home, by letting the bill expire.
 Supporters of the bill are hoping to revive it in the next Congress, but until then domestic violence victim assistance programs are facing spending cuts and layoffs.
 The bill has been credited with sharply reducing the number of lives lost to domestic abuse over the past two decades, but it seems that's not enough of a motivator for the Republican-led house.
 The failure to renew it could leave more than 200,000 victims without support, nearly the population of Richmond, Va.
+Career-killing good looks

 In a widely-reported story, a dentist in Iowa fired his assistant because of his "irresistible attraction" to her.
 That's bad enough, but what's worse is his decision was upheld in an (all-male) Iowa Supreme Court decision.
 The sleaziest detail to come from this story is that he once told assistant Melissa Nelson that if she saw his pants bulging, she would know her clothing was too revealing.
 Ick.
 Blatant sexual harassment aside, the court sets a dangerous precedent by telling employers they can fire female employees at will if they find them attractive.
 Not to mention that it adds to the pervasive myth that men can't control their sexual urges and women must suffer the consequences.
 Kudos to Nelson for fighting back; she is disputing the ruling and filed a request for a rehearing this week.